xaya/xaya_tutorials/Getting Started in C#.md

 # Getting Started in C#

 Before you get started, you'll need libxayagame.
 There are statically linked binaries available [here]().
 You'll also need XAYAWrapper.
 It wraps the C++ libxayagame for use with C#.
-You can download that [here]().
+You can download that [here]() (coming soon).
 You'll also need to make RPC calls.
 That can be done any way you wish, but we've forked BitcoinLib and modified it for XAYA.
-You can get that project [here]().
+You can get that project [here]() (update coming soon).

 The following shows how to wire up libxayagame.